-5 Please describe any new trends as they relate to the covenant package, structure, regulatory review or other aspects of high-yield debt securities.
+Please describe any new trends as they relate to the covenant package, structure, regulatory review or other aspects of high-yield debt securities.

-Trends in the Luxembourg high yield environment are generally aligned with the trends in the international markets, in particular in New York and London.
+Trends in the Luxembourg high-yield environment are generally aligned with trends in the international markets, in particular in New York and London.
 Virtually all markets and industries are present.
 The general trend is towards a lightening of covenants in favour of the issuers.
-It remains to be seen how the covid-19 pandemic will have an effect on certain practices, and it cannot be excluded that covenants will start to tighten up as investors may become more prudent.
 Recent trends suggest that particularly flexible covenants (notably around dividends distributions and assets sales) are being looked at more closely by investors.
-In any event, it is expected that covenants will be adjusted increasingly to the specific situation of issuers and to reflect uncertainties in terms of economic forecasts.